hamptonpieryc/website/content/docs/club-rules.md

 - Barring from the Club for a limited period.
 - Expulsion.

+**12.2** **All relevant documents** are available online at [https://www.hpyc.org.uk/the-club/documents](https://www.hpyc.org.uk/the-club/documents).
+These may change from time to time.
+Members will be notified by email of significant changes.

+**12.3** **Raising a Complaint**.
+Any complaint must be made by email or in writing to the Commodore.
+On receipt of the complaint, the Commodore will inform the GMC, who will consider the compliant.

-**12.2** Expulsion from the Club requires a unanimous decision by the GMC; other sanctions shall be carried by a simple majority of the GMC.
+**12.4** The GMC may decide to elect a Disciplinary Committee to investigate the complaint, or consider the complaint at a regular GMC meeting.
+Expulsion from the Club requires a unanimous decision by the eligible GMC members; other sanctions shall be carried by a simple majority of the eligible GMC.
+Any GMC member with a potential conflict of interest is ineligible to vote.

-**12.3** The power of expulsion is in addition to expulsion for non-payment of subscriptions.
+**12.5** The power of expulsion is in addition to expulsion for non-payment of subscriptions.

-**12.4**.
-Before the GMC imposes any sanctions the Secretary will invite the member to provide a written explanation of the member’s conduct and shall give the member full opportunity of making explanation to the GMC, or of resigning.
+**12.6**.
+Before the GMC imposes any sanctions the GMC will invite the member to provide a written explanation of the member’s conduct and shall give the member full opportunity of making explanation to the GMC in person, or of resigning.
-Appeal against expulsion or other sanction may be made to the members in General Meeting.
+Appeal against expulsion or other sanction may be made to the members in a General Meeting.

 ## 13. MEMBERS’ INTERESTS:
 In all questions referred to the GMC or other Committee, in which